goodcode200/endiffo/README.md

 The user can also add registry keys (if on Windows) and folders which will then be included in snapshots and diffs.

 # Command Line Arguments
 `-o --output     Specify output filename.
-By default this is “snapshot_DATETIME.endiffo”, where DATETIME is an ISO 8601-formatted date.`
+By default this is “snapshot_UTC_DATETIME.endiffo”, where DATETIME is an ISO 8601-formatted date.`